-- 22.0 ILP youth must have a documented assessment which supports their level of independence. - 22.1 ILP youth must have twenty-four (24) hour telephone access to the provider.
+- 22.1 ILP youth must have twenty-four (24) hour telephone access to the provider.
 The provider must have a key to the youth's housing so as to have twenty-four (24) hour access. - 22.2 Providers must develop a schedule for providing supervision based on a specific youth's maturity, acquired skills, and abilities.
 The supervisory schedule will be developed in collaboration with the youth and DFCS Case Manager.
-Supervision must be designed so that the provider may observe that the youth is practicing healthy life skills and decisionmaking.
-Supervision schedule should not conflict with the youth's class or work schedule.
+Supervision must be designed so that the provider may observe that the youth is practicing healthy life skills and decision-making.
+Supervision schedule should not conflict with the youth's class or work schedule. - 22.3 Supervision of ILP youth includes at a minimum the following: - safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and - overall progress toward established goals and desired outcomes. - 22.4 The frequency of in-person supervision may vary due to many factors (e.g., readiness for independence; living arrangements chosen; presence or availability of other adults; other factors unforeseen until after placement).
+The following in person supervisory schedule, at a minimum, shall be utilized during the first four (4) weeks in Single Occupancy Housing: - 1st seven days: Daily face-to-face supervision.

-- 22.3 Supervision of ILP youth includes at a minimum the following: - safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and - overall progress toward established goals and desired outcomes. - 22.4 The frequency of in-person supervision may vary due to many factors (e.g., readiness for independence; living arrangements chosen; presence or availability of other adults; other factors unforeseen until after placement).
-The following in person supervisory schedule, at a minimum, shall be utilized during the first four (4) weeks in Single Occupancy Housing: - 1st Week: Daily face-to-face supervision. - 2nd through 4th Weeks: Twice a week face-to-face supervision and daily phone calls.
+• 2nd through 4th Weeks: Four times a week face-to-face supervision and daily phone calls.

-After the fourth week, face-to-face supervision must occur no less than once a week based upon a documented assessment by the provider.
+After the fourth week, face-to-face supervision must occur no less than twice a week based upon a documented assessment by the provider.
 The full supervision plan should include telephone contacts and / or other forms of check-ins or contacts.
-In a one month time period, at least 50% of the face-to-face visits should be unannounced.
+In a one-month time period, at least 50% of the face-to-face visits should be unannounced.
+All contacts must be documented in GA Shines within 72 hours of contact.

 - 22.5 The determined level of supervision must be incorporated into the ISP, which must be signed by the youth, DFCS Case Manager and Life Coach. - 22.6 The youth's level of independence should be re-assessed at least every three months or as often as circumstances or changes dictate.
 This reassessment should occur as dictated by the DFCS Case Manager, or Life Coach with consideration given to requests made by the youth. - 22.7 The provider must have a policy surrounding youth, ages 18-21, who are missing for 48 hours or more.
 The policy should include the agency's procedure for reporting the youth missing, steps taken to locate the youth, and debriefing procedures after the youth has been located.
 Debriefing should be held with the youth and DFCS.
-Documentation of the debriefing should be maintained in the youth's record.
+Documentation of the debriefing should be maintained in the youth's record. - 22.8 Providers must have a policy to monitor youth who have identified substance use.
+The policy should address how the provider will support the youth within the program and outline how staff will be trained to identify indicators of substance use and abuse.
+Identified concerns should be documented in the youth's ISP and updated as events dictate.